SembMarine expects losses to continue in Q4

 The group is actively tendering for more than 10 projects, especially in the greener energy market segments such as renewable energy and gas solutions.
 It added that a similar number of tenders are also in progress for the process solutions segment.

-SembMarine said it is executing a total of S$1.78 billion of significant projects.
-Its repairs and upgrades business is also undertaking about S$330 million of ongoing jobs and new orders secured during the quarter.
+SembMarine said it is executing a total of $1.78 billion of significant projects.
+Its repairs and upgrades business is also undertaking about $330 million of ongoing jobs and new orders secured during the quarter.

-Delivery dates for most of its existing projects have been rescheduled by between three to 12 months, but there has been no cancellation of any existing project to date, SembMarine noted.
+Delivery dates for most of its existing projects have been rescheduled by between three and 12 months, but there has been no cancellation of any existing project to date, SembMarine noted.

-It said the completion of the group's S$2.1 billion rights issue has strengthened its liquidity position and balance sheet.
+It said the completion of the group's $2.1 billion rights issue has strengthened its liquidity position and balance sheet.
 It is now focused on executing its projects and securing new orders.

 "We will work to manage our costs and liquidity prudently to ensure we are able to sustain our operations and ride through the severe industry downturn and Covid-19 pandemic," SembMarine said.